 C. Proof of Business Location in Ontario

-You must prove your business operates at the address listed in your declaration.
-You are required to show two (2) separate documents.
+You must prove your business operates at the address listed in your declaration by showing two (2) separate documents.
+Acceptable examples include:

 Summary Checklist: What to Bring to Service Ontario